 STEP 4.
 Taste the wine if it passes your standard, then, transfer the wine into the bottles.

 a.
 Cork the wine using the corker.
 Seal it with a blow dryer set on hot, then attach the label.
 But you could still age it depending on your preference.

 Yield: approx. 160 liters (or 20 bottles with 800ml each)

 Do you like this Money making business ideas? then please consider subscribing to our RSS feed and have new business ideas sent directly to your inbox.
 (Once you entered your e-mail address, you need to login to your e-mail account and click the link to confirm your subscription).

 - wine making philippines

 - タマリンドキャンディ 作り方

 - how to make tamarind wine

-- project on mix fruit wine
+- tamarind fruit wine making

 - recipe of tamarin wine